CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 Counterwallet is offline.
 Can I still access my funds?
 -----------------------

 Yes.
 You can mathematically generate your public and private keys using your passphrase.
-Since the addresses are generated using JavaScript, it is possible to do this on your own computer (even offline).
+Since the addresses are generated on the fly using JavaScript, it is possible to do this in your own browser (even offline).
 You can use [this tool](https://blockscan.com/tool_generatekey).

 How does Counterwallet Make Money?
 -----------------------